asixnam/wa-automate-nodejs/README.md

 [Checkout all the available functions here.](https://docs.openwa.dev/classes/api_Client.Client.html)

-## Running the demo
+## Running the Demo

-You can clone this repo and run the demo, but you will need to use typescript/ts-node:
+You can clone this repo and run the [demo](demo/), but you will need to use typescript/ts-node:

 ```bash
 > git clone https://github.com/open-wa/wa-automate-nodejs.git